 The SQ3R method?

 The SQ3R method is a reading strategy that optimizes comprehension.
-It consists of specific steps that guide readers towards a better understanding and promote active reading.
+It consists of specific steps that guide readers towards better understanding and promote active reading.
 The SQ3R method was first developed by the American education philosopher, Francis P. Robinson, in his book Effective Study.
 It stands for:

 - Survey or skim